 The Company continues to maintain high levels of liquidity, which will allow it to react to future potential opportunities and risks that may require significant amounts of cash immediately.
-At September 30, 2021, cash and cash equivalents balances held in major Canadian chartered banks and financial institutions were \$181.5.
+At December 31, 2021, cash and cash equivalents balances held in major Canadian chartered banks and financial institutions were \$172.6.

-The Company has used its cash and cash equivalents year-to-date to repay \$153.9 in promissory notes payable, which also discharges current liabilities of the same amount.
-The Company also invested \$34.5 in capital assets in both real estate and attractions, paid a dividend to its shareholder of \$10.0, and fund its net loss and working capital.
+Year-to-date, the Company used its cash and cash equivalents to repay \$153.9 in promissory notes payable, which also discharged current liabilities of the same amount.
+The Company also invested \$50.6 in capital assets in both real estate and attractions, paid a dividend to its shareholder of \$10.0, and funded its net loss and working capital.